kcivey/dc-mar-js/README.md

 #### findLocation(searchString, raw = false)

-When given a string representing an address in Washington, DC, returns an array of `Address` objects corresponding to that string.
-If the optional `raw` argument is true, it instead returns the entire object derived from the JSON response, which may be useful for debugging.
+When given a string representing an address in Washington, DC, returns a promise that resolves to an array of `Address` objects corresponding to that string.
+If the optional `raw` argument is true, the promise instead resolves to the entire object derived from the JSON response, which may be useful for debugging.

 #### findLocationBatch(searchStrings, raw = false)

-When given an array of strings representing addresses in Washington, DC, returns an array of arrays of `Address` objects corresponding to those strings, in order.
+When given an array of strings representing addresses in Washington, DC, returns a promise that resolves to an array of arrays of `Address` objects corresponding to those strings, in order.
 Like `findLocation`, it has an optional `raw` argument.

 ### Address